mg747/band/README.md

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or upcoming events.

-        1. At the bottom of every page there is a footer which content is consistent throughout all pages.
+        1. At the bottom of every page there is a footer with social media links, which content is consistent throughout all pages.
-        2. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
-        3. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.
+        3. There is .

 ### Further Testing